JL-Batt/SpyApp/README.md

 2. You must have the PHP files in the appropriate directory for use with your app and server.
-These are all located in the php directory of this repo, so you can just copy them over to where they're needed.
+These are all located in the php directory of this repo, so you can just copy them over to where they're needed (ie. the htdocs folder if you're using XAMPP).

 3. The SQL script used to create the database that contains user details can be found in "spyappusers.txt"